-We recommend that you work closely with A & H Floors to become familiar with the moldings and transition pieces.
+We recommend that you work closely with Valor Home Services to become familiar with the moldings and transition pieces.

 Ask to see samples if possible, so there are no surprises come installation time.

-With a lot of knowledge, hopefully from the above, and a little imagination (that’s your department), you will find a laminate flooring that is just right for you and your home.
+With a lot of knowledge, hopefully from the above, and a little imagination (that’s your department), you will find laminate flooring that is just right for you and your home."

 Buying laminate is no exception.
 It pays, today and tomorrow, to know not only the basics but also some of the particulars.

-That’s why A & H Floors offers this section.
+That’s why Valor Home Services offers this section.
 It’s a synopsis of many of the things you should understand about laminate floors before you buy.

 This flooring is unique and stands out.
-Laminate flooring is stain resistant, does not need to be waxed and remarkably durable surface, so it’s very easy to maintain.
+Laminate flooring is stain resistant, does not need to be waxed and has a remarkably durable surface, so it’s very easy to maintain.

 These are floors for homes with kids and pets, especially important for busy households.